-Need help planning your career or finding a job?
+Need help planning your career or job placement assistance?
 North Lake’s Career Services Center provides FREE career planning and job search services to current students, students in the process of enrolling, alumni, and members of the community.

-Here are some of the many ways we can help students and graduates prepare for a lifetime of professional work.
+Here are some of the many ways we can help students, graduates, and community prepare for a lifetime of professional and meaningful work.

 Career Guidance and Counseling